St Patrick's Cathedral, Melbourne

+The cathedral was listed on the Victorian Heritage Register on 5 August 1999.

 Location

 The cathedral is located on Eastern Hill in Melbourne, in an area bounded by Albert Street, Gisborne Street, Lansdowne Street and Cathedral Place.
 Just to the west across Gisborne Street is St Peter's Church, constructed from 1846 to 1848, which is the Anglican parish church of Melbourne.